atomisthq/docs/docs/integration/linking-images.md

 - `org.opencontainers.image.revision` should be set to the SHA of the commit used during the build
 - `org.opencontainers.image.source` should be set to the url of the GitHub repository used for this build process
-- `com.atomist.containers.image.dockerfile` should be set to the relative path of the Dockerfile used to build this image.
+- `com.docker.image.source.entrypoint` should be set to the relative path of the Dockerfile used to build this image.
 This is not required if the Dockerfile is located in the root of the repository.

 ## Setting up linking for your Docker builds